-All of the research, hard work, time, talent and money invested in starting a new business should never be taken lightly.
-It’s too bad many early-stage businesses and start-ups fall short when it comes to brand-building.
+All of the research, hard work, time, talent, and money invested in starting a new business should never be taken lightly.
+It’s too bad many early-stage businesses and startups fall short when it comes to brand building.

-The bankruptcy courts are full of great ideas that were undermined by ineffective branding and promotion.
+The bankruptcy courts are full of great ideas because they were undermined by ineffective branding and promotion.
 Build it and they will come?
 No, they won’t.
 Not unless you make them really want to.
 Or, better yet, need to.

 Another problem is that many businesses mistake their logo for their brand.
 A logo is the brand mark.
 A great brand transcends the products or services behind it to reflect a greater sense of purpose while connecting emotionally with the audience to create a unique frame of mind.